Experts urge probe of possible Venezuela 'crimes against humanity' - Journal du Cameroun

 Maduro won 68 percent of the vote in Venezuela’s May election that was boycotted by the opposition and condemned as illegitimate by much of the international community.

 “The severity of the tactics only increases.
-These tactics and methods are to instill fear and intimidate with torture used as punishment,” it warned.
+These tactics and methods are to instill fear and intimidate with torture used as punishment.”

+A statement from Venezuela’s OAS mission called the report a “grotesque media farce,” and cast doubt on whether Almagro has the authority to order such a document and research.